Skip to content

 Admissions

-APPLICATION OPEN
+APPLICATION CLOSED

-Admission criteria for the accelerated option BSN:
+Admission criteria for the Accelerated second degree BSN:

 • Completion of a bachelor’s degree from an accredited and recognized college or university with a minimum cumulative grade-point average of 2.75.

-• View an “Application Information Session” about the program admissions requirements.
-These sessions will be delivered in a webinar/video format and will become available in August.
-They will be accessible during the entirety of the application season (fall) and are geared toward helping applicants understand how to complete the application requirements.
-General questions regarding the ABSN BSN program can be emailed to Jessica Denbow at denbowje@msu.edu.
+• Viewing of an “ABSN Information Session.”
+These sessions will be delivered in both a webinar and in-person formats and will become available in August.
+Available dates and times an be found on the Events page.
+They will be accessible during the entirety of the application window and are geared toward helping applicants understand the program and application requirements.

 • Completion of all prerequisite courses outlined below.
-These courses must be completed before the program start date in mid-May.
+These courses must be completed before the ABSN program start date in mid-May.

 Science Courses:

-*ANTR 350: Human Gross Anatomy^
+*ANTR 350: Human Gross Anatomy for Pre-Health Professionals^

 CEM 141: General Chemistry

-MMG 201: Microbiology
+MMG 201: Fundamentals of Microbiology

-*NUR 300/301: Pathophysiology
+*NUR 301: Clinical Pathophysiology

 PHM 350: Introductory Human Pharmacology